 Video Conferencing:

 - Zoom, Microsoft Teams, Google Meet: All major video conferencing platforms have robust tablet apps.
-The larger screen compared to a phone, combined with often excellent front-facing cameras and microphones, makes tablets great for virtual meetings.
+The larger screen compared to a phone, combined with often excellent front-facing cameras (many now featuring auto-framing technology) and microphones, makes tablets great for virtual meetings.

 - Tip: Use a tablet stand to position your device at eye level for better video calls.